Career Opportunities2023-09-08T13:49:28-07:00

 • Help the children to clean and tidy the classroom

-• Attend first hour of Faculty Meetings
+• Attend the first hour of Faculty Meetings when applicable

 Required Skills/abilities: